majaturkalj/majaturkalj/README.md

 - 👋 Hi, I’m @majaturkalj
 - 👀 I’m interested in web GIS and Python.
 I am beginner and have no programming or web developing background.
+- This page is my journey towards web development and programming.

 <!---